U.S. History Lesson Plans and Resources

 War of 1812

-A 2nd-grade unit with 14 lesson plans.
-See also Key Events & Causes: War of 1812.
+A 2nd-grade unit with 6 lesson plans.
+See also What Cause the War of 1812? for a lesson plan from the National Parks Service.

-A lesson plan for grades 7-9 from the Educator's Reference Desk.
+A lesson plan from the Historical Society of Pennsylvania.

 An excellent resource.
-See also The War of 1812 Webquest.
+See also The War of 1812 Web Site

 Anti-Railroad Propaganda Poster: The Growth of Regionalism, 1800-1860